Capitalize on today’s evolving market dynamics.

 20%

-The Net Investment Income Tax applies to certain investment income for individuals, estates, and trusts with income above a set threshold.
+The Net Investment Income Tax (NIIT) applies to certain investment income for individuals, estates, and trusts with income above a set threshold.

 Net investment income generally includes interest, dividends, capital gains, and other categories defined by the Internal Revenue Service (IRS).